Best Engagement Rings for Nurses and Doctors

 Doctor checking patient's results

-Another issue is that most medical staff are required to wear latex gloves for the most part of the day, so a snag-free ring design that will enable you to put protective gloves on and take them off with ease, is important.
-Rings that incorporate diamonds and gemstones can harbor bacteria within the grooves and spaces of the design, so this needs to be taken into consideration as well when choosing a ring.
+• Most medical staff are required to wear latex gloves for the most part of the day, so a snag-free ring design that will enable you to put protective gloves on and take them off with ease, is important.

 Best Ring Settings for A Nurse or Doctor